Seal House

 At the 2007 Wood Awards it won, a Gold Award, a Commercial and Public Access Award, and Structural Award.

-Watkins Payne carried out the Independent Design Review role for Block A at The Soapworks development.
+Watkins Payne carried out the Independent Design Review role for Seal House, a commercial office development, located in central London.

 The building at 202 Hammersmith Road has been refurbished to offer 14,864ft² of high quality office accommodation, for which Watkins Payne supplied building services engineering and energy consultancy to achieve an EPC B rating.